vbaddam/Maze/README.md

 I have develpoed epsilon Greedy-Best-First search inspiring from the epsilon based Reinforcement Learning. eGBFS outperforms the both IDS and GBFS in obtaining optimal cost.

+## Experiment

+* ``gen.py -arg1 -arg2``

+Running this program with the two arguments would generate the maze with the desired dimension. arg1 and arg2 are the rows and columns of a maze.

+* ``run.py``

+This file would generate and save the results of the three algorithms for different dimensions.
+Saved results are stored in ***results.csv*** file.

+* ``results_plot.py``

+Running this file would create the plots from the obtained results.